Neural Likelihood Approximation for Integer Valued Time Series Data: FULL DETAILS OF AUTOREGRESSIVE MODEL

 \subsection{Multidimensional inputs}

-Naively using a multidimensional time series $\y_{1:n}$ within Algorithm \ref{alg:params} would be sub-optimal, as we would end up ignoring correlations between the features in $\y_i$.
-Instead, we mask the convolution kernels in the causal convolution layers, so that we can calculate $q_{\psi}(y_{i, j}|y_{i, 1}, \ldots, y_{i, j-1}, \y_{1:i-1}, \btheta)$ from the output of the CNN.

-Assume $\y_i$ is $d$ dimensional, and for simplicity assume that the output of each residual block has $dp$ output channels, where $p$ is a positive integer.
+Assume $\y_i$ has $d$ components, and for simplicity assume that the output of each residual block has $dp$ output channels, where $p$ is a positive integer.
 For $j=1,2$, define the following $d \times d$ block matrix

-where $d_1=1$, $d_2=p$, i.e. $M_j$ is a block lower triangular matrix where all entries on and below the block diagonal are 1.
+where $0_{m\times n}$/$1_{m\times n}$ are $m\times n$ matrices of ones/zeros and $d_1=1$, $d_2=p$.
+In other words, $M_j$ is a block lower triangular matrix where all entries on and below the block diagonal are 1.
 The masked causal convolution appropriate for the hidden layers of the CNN is then defined by

 where $j=1$ for the first layer, and $j=2$ for the causal convolutions within residual blocks.
-The mask ensures that the $d$ blocks of $p$ channels in the hidden layers of the CNN will each be dependent on a different sequence of features $y_{i, 1}, \ldots y_{i, j}$.
-If $\z_{1:n}$ is the output of any hidden layer, then the elements $\z_{i, 1+(j-1)p}, \ldots, \z_{i, jp}$ are only dependent on $\y_i$ through the elements $y_{i,1}, \ldots, y_{i, j}$.
+The mask ensures that the first block of $p$ channels in the hidden layers of the CNN is only dependent on $y_i^1$, the second block is dependent on $\left(y_i^1, y_i^2\right)$, etc. In other words, if $\z_{1:n}$ is the output of any hidden layer, then the elements $\z_{i}^{1+(j-1)p}, \ldots, \z_{i}^{jp}$ are only dependent on $\y_i$ through the elements $y_{i}^1, \ldots, y_{i}^j$.
 The CNN will output $3cd$ output channels, where each block of $d$ channels corresponds to $3c$ mixture of logistic parameters.
-To remove dependence of the $j^{\mathrm{th}}$ block of output channels on $y_{i, j}$, we apply a $d \times d$ block lower triangular mask matrix similar to $M_j$ to the final layer, but where the block diagonal set to zeros:
+To remove dependence of the $j^{\mathrm{th}}$ block of output channels on $y_{i}^j$, we apply a $d \times d$ block lower triangular mask matrix similar to $M_j$ to the final layer, but where the block diagonal set to zeros:

-We recover the one-dimensional autoregressive model when $d=1$, as $M_1$ and $M_2$ are matrices of ones, and $M$ is a matrix of zeros.
-The same procedure holds for categorical components, though the block sizes in the mask \eqref{eq:mask} will need to be adjusted to reflect the correct number of parameters of the categorical distribution.
+The same procedure holds when $\y_i$ contains categorical components, though number of output channels and the block sizes in the mask \Eqref{eq:mask} will need to be adjusted so that the correct number of parameters are obtained to model the categorical distributions rather than DMoLs.